moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 ---
 title: How we do JTBD research at GitLab (A Playbook)
 description: >-
-  GitLab follows a series of steps and exercises to discover and develop job canvases from basic assumptions all the way to validated and ranked outcomes and opportunities.
+  GitLab follows a series of steps and exercises to discover and develop job canvases from basic assumptions all the way to validated and ranked Outcomes and opportunities.
 ---

 How we conduct JTBD research at GitLab follows a process closely mirroring the [JTBD Playbook by Jim Kalbach](https://www.amazon.com/Jobs-Be-Done-Playbook-Organization/dp/1933820683).
-The playbook takes teams from basic assumptions all the way to a list of ranked outcomes that your customers care about the most.
+The playbook takes teams from basic assumptions all the way to a list of ranked Outcomes that your customers care about the most.
 Going through this process can be hugely beneficial for a team.
 These handbook pages and the resources they link to provide you with a solid foundation of JTBD knowledge and a self-serve way to conduct JTBD research collaboratively with your counterparts.
 However, if you have access to a UX Researcher or someone knowledgeable in JTBD practice, it's a good idea to have that person as the DRI to help drive this effort for your team.

 Use this playbook to complete your JTBD canvases.
 For more information on each part of the canvas, refer to [anatomy of a JTBD canvas](/handbook/product/ux/jobs-to-be-done/#anatomy-of-a-jtbd-canvas).